 So read on to find out what you have to do to stay out of trouble as a Maryland gun owner.

 This post will give an overview of the most important gun laws in Maryland.
 It cannot possibly be comprehensive.
 Maryland actually has a lot of laws about guns.
 It is one of the most restrictive states in the nation regarding gun laws.
 Therefore, use this post for informational purposes.
-It will cover 95% of your Maryland gun law related questions.
+It will cover 90% of your Maryland gun law related questions.

 Storage of Firearms

 In my opinion, this is one of the most important to know and live by – you cannot store or leave a loaded firearm where an unsupervised child under 16 may gain access to it.
-“Supervised” means by a person at least 21 years old.
+“Supervised” means supervised by a person at least 21 years old.
 That simply means – lock up your guns.

 (Personal rant 1: Part of being a responsible gun owner is paying enough money for proper storage so it can’t be stolen by some bad guy who will use it for bad purposes, or accessed by some kid.
 Don’t cheap out on this.
 There are a ton of excellent options out there.
 Google it to find reviews and recommendations.)